 The Challenge is Real

-New research shows that middle school students who simply pass state tests in 8th grade may have as low as a 15 percent chance of being on track for college & career - while those who achieve a higher level are up to FIVE TIMES more likely to graduate high school ready for postsecondary success.
+Middle school students who merely pass state tests in 8th grade may have as low as a 15 percent chance of being on track for college & career - while those who achieve a higher level are up to FIVE TIMES more likely to graduate high school ready for postsecondary success.

 To help prepare more students for post-secondary success, 18 middle school campuses from across the region have partnered with A+ for deep, on-campus work in the Challenge Network this school year (2013-14).

 A+ Coaches for leadership, literacy and mathematics work with teachers and school leaders at each Challenge Network school, to strengthen leadership and teaching, increase student achievement, and improve the college-going culture on campus.